 Maestro Moody has accompanied many of the world’s greatest performing artists, including Yo-Yo Ma, Itzhak Perlman, Renée Fleming, Denyce Graves, Andre Watts, Nadja Salerno-Sonnenberg, Midori, Time for Three and Chris Thile.

-Moody’s work can be heard on five commercially released compact disc recordings.
-He collaborated with the Canadian Brass for their Bach and Legends CDs.
-He is also the conductor for the CD 4th World, highlighting the music of Native American recording artist R. Carlos Nakai (available on the Canyon Record label.)
-In 2010 the Winston-Salem Symphony released its live 2009 performance recording of Beethoven Symphony No. 9, and this year sees the release of his Beethoven Symphony No. 9 with the Arizona Musicfest Festival Orchestra and Chorus.
+His work can be heard on several commercially released compact disc recordings.
+He collaborated with the Canadian Brass for their “Bach” and “Legends” CDs; he is also the conductor for the CD “4th World,” highlighting the music of Native American recording artist R. Carlos Nakai (available on the Canyon Record label); and in 2010, the Winston-Salem Symphony released their performance (live from 2009) of Beethoven’s Symphony No. 9.
+A DVD of Beethoven Symphony No. 9 with Arizona Musicfest was released in 2012.

-A strong believer in community growth and enrichment, Moody is a member of the Rotary Club of Winston-Salem, NC, and has served on the boards of the NW North Carolina YMCA and AIDs Care Services of Forsyth County.
-When not making music, one is most likely to find Robert Moody snow-skiing, hiking, running, or involved in other outdoor activities.
-He was a founding member of The Phoenix Symphony Running Club, completed his first marathon in 2004, and participates annually in both the “Mistletoe Half Marathon” in North Carolina and the “Beach to Beacon” 10K in Maine.
+Robert Moody is a member of the Winston-Salem Rotary Club and has served on the boards of the YMCA of Northwest North Carolina and AIDs Care Services.
+He enjoys snow-skiing, hiking, running, and other outdoor activities.
+He was a founding member of The Phoenix Symphony Running Club, completed his first marathon in 2004, and competes in various runs each year, including the “Mistletoe Half Marathon” in Winston-Salem, and the “Beach to Beacon 10K” in Portland.